 Stroke patients with a blood clot in the brain who don’t qualify for the tPA clot-busting medicine now have another option for treatment that can save their life and improve their quality of life.

 Kettering Health is using the RapidAI imaging platform from iSchemaView.
 RapidAI is a new class of automated brain imaging software that allows doctors to quickly visualize reductions in blood flow to the brain and early signs of brain injury.

 RAPID software quickly and automatically analyzes CT scans of stroke patients to determine in minutes if the patient is a candidate for a thrombectomy, a procedure in which the surgeon removes a blood clot from an artery or vein.
-Results are immediately sent to Kettering Health Network’s stroke team, who can view the results on a computer or smartphone.
+Results are immediately sent to Kettering Health’s stroke team, who can view the results on a computer or smartphone.